smessmer/lockable/README.md

 HashMap (see [LockableHashMap](https://docs.rs/lockable/latest/lockable/lockable_hash_map/struct.LockableHashMap.html)),
 LruCache (see [LockableLruCache](https://docs.rs/lockable/latest/lockable/lockable_lru_cache/struct.LockableLruCache.html))
 and LockPool (see [LockPool](https://docs.rs/lockable/latest/lockable/lockpool/struct.LockPool.html)) types.
-In all of these dat atypes, individual keys can be locked/unlocked, even if there is no entry for this key in the map or cache.
+In all of these data types, individual keys can be locked/unlocked, even if there is no entry for this key in the map or cache.

 This can be very useful for synchronizing access to an underlying key-value